-So, technically, it was a different medical device used to help alleviate Microstomia that inspired Facial Flex.
+So, technically, it was a different microstomia prevention appliance used to help alleviate microstomia that inspired Facial Flex.
 The main difference between them was the first original was a static instrument and ours employs dynamic resistance, but it can be still used to help alleviate the condition.

 So to give a quick overview, Microstomia can be an acquired or congenital condition.
 It can develop over-time as a bi-product of connective tissue disorders or it can be the result of trauma, notably burns.
 This is important, because it needs to be this second cause for a Facial Flex-like device to be of help.